 top of page

-Heavily influenced by the Abstract Expressionist movement, my concerns have always been less about content and more about formal composition.
+Heavily influenced by the Abstract Expressionists, my concerns have always been less about content and more about formal composition.
 I see color, shape, line, form, space and texture—and the feelings they evoke when arranged in a way that “works”-- as my subjects.
-I paint with joy and clarity, grief, sadness, intensity, uncertainty, self-doubt, and persistence.

 "Take a canvas.
 Put a mark on it.
 Put another mark on it."